 After a successful connection, you will be asked to provide a Public URL for Kony MobileFabric.
-Enter the Public DNS of Kony EC2 instance and click on the Enter button to start the setup of Kony MobileFablic.
+Enter the Public DNS of Kony EC2 instance and click on the Enter button to start the setup of Kony MobileFabric.

-After a successful setup, the system will provide you a URL and the credentials details to access the Kony MobileFabric console.
+After a successful setup, the system will provide you with a URL and the credentials details to access the Kony MobileFabric console.

 Make a note of the URL for the Kony MobileFabric console for future use.

-Note: Please do not terminate the Kony Mobilefabric instance.
+Note: Please do not terminate the Kony MobileFabric instance.
 If you do, you will need to install and configure the instance again.

 Benefits: